 - LilyPad Arduino

-Both Raspberry Pi and Arduino are becoming popular among people who want to make interesting technical projects.
-But in order to select the best device, you have to be clear about your requirements.
-If you are making a project that interacts with sensors and other external devices – Arduino is the way to go ahead.
+Both Raspberry Pi and Arduino are becoming popular among people who want to do exciting technical projects.
+But to select the best device, you have to be clear about your requirements.
+If you are doing a project that interacts with sensors and other external devices – Arduino is the way to go ahead.

 But in case you are developing a robot and have to write complex code, Raspberry Pi is a perfect choice.
 This is because Raspberry Pi will give you maximum flexibility for handling complicated code.

-If you are looking for a simple device to perform repetitive tasks easily, Arduino will suit you the best.
+If you are looking for a simple device to perform repetitive tasks efficiently, Arduino will suit you the best.
 But if you want to multitask with ease, you have to use Raspberry Pi.
-Therefore, at the end of the day, it all depends upon the type of project you are working on.
+Therefore, it all depends upon the type of project you are working on.